tardis-sn/tardis/docs/montecarlo/virtualpackets.rst

 two methods are implemented to calculate the spectrum during the main Monte Carlo calculation.
 One follows the obvious approach of recording the properties of all escaping Monte Carlo packets and binning their contributions in frequency (or wavelength) space.
-This real packet spectrum will naturally suffer from Monte Carlo noise and if one tries to improve its signal-to-noise ratio, one immediately encounters a fundamental property of Monte Carlo approaches.
+This "real packet" spectrum will naturally suffer from Monte Carlo noise and if one tries to improve its signal-to-noise ratio, one immediately encounters a fundamental characteristic of Monte Carlo approaches.
 Since Monte Carlo processes are typically governed by Poisson statistics, the level of stochastic fluctuations decreases only as :math:`\propto N^{-\frac{1}{2}}`, with :math:`N` denoting the number of Monte Carlo experiments.
-Thus, to decrease the noise by an order of magnitude 100 times more experiments have to be performed.
-In the case of the real packet spectrum this translates into using 100 times more packets, which would increase the runtime by about the same factor.
+Thus, to decrease the noise by an order of magnitude, 100 times more experiments have to be performed.
+In the case of the real packet spectrum, this translates into using 100 times more packets, which would increase the runtime by about the same factor.